the-kairos-project/ai-evaluator-extension/server/docs/plugins/pdf_resume_parser.md

 ## LLM Fallback

 The plugin uses LLM fallback when direct extraction fails to extract key sections.
-The LLM fallback is enabled by default but can be disabled by setting `use_llm_fallback` to `false` in the request parameters.
+In practice, direct extraction via `pdfminer.six` frequently misses structured sections for many resume formats, so the plugin will often fall back to the LLM parser — this is the common path for many resumes.
+LLM fallback is enabled by default but can be disabled by setting `use_llm_fallback` to `false` in the request parameters.

-The LLM is used to parse the raw text extracted from the PDF and fill in missing sections.
-The LLM provider and model can be configured in the request parameters.
+When fallback is used, the LLM parses the raw text extracted from the PDF and fills in missing sections.
+You can configure which LLM provider and model are used via the request parameters.
+If you have a high volume of PDFs and want to reduce API usage, consider preprocessing PDFs (OCR, text normalization) or selectively disabling LLM fallback for known-good sources.